hilem3002/studooo/README.md

 # studooo
-a social media aqq for university students
+a social media app for university students